pymupdf/PyMuPDF/docs/pymupdf4llm/ocr-plugins.rst

 * "chars_bad": more than 10% of all characters are illegible (i.e. Replacement Unicode characters)
 * "ocr_spans": there exist text spans created from previous OCR executions (render mode 3)
 * "vec_text": there exist suspected vector-based glyphs
-* "img_text": there exist images which probably contains recognizable text
+* "img_text": there exist images which (probably) contain recognizable text

 Based on this analysis, PyMuPDF4LLM will decide whether to invoke or skip OCR for a page.
 This is done to optimize processing time and resource usage by only performing OCR when it is likely to yield additional text content that cannot be extracted by other means.